Emergent Communication in Continuous Worlds: Self-Organisation of Conceptually Grounded Vocabularies at Scale: Results

-Figure \ref{fig:clevr-baseline} provides more insight into the evolutionary dynamics that take place during the training phase of the CLEVR experiment.
-The graph shows the degree of communicative success (solid line, left y-axis), the degree of linguistic coherence (dotted line, left y-axis) and the average linguistic inventory size (dashed line, right y-axis) as a function of the number of games that are played.
-The degree of communicative success starts at 0, as all agents start with an empty linguistic inventory.
-It rises to about 90\% after 50,000 games, and continues to grow to over 99.5\% over the course of the 1,000,000 games that are played.
-The degree of linguistic coherence roughly follows the same dynamics as the degree of communicative success, although the growth is much slower.
-After 1,000,000 games, the degree of linguistic coherence has reached about 90\% as it continues to increase.
+\paragraph{Evolutionary dynamics.} The evolutionary dynamics that take place during the training phase of the \textsc{clevr} experiments are visualised in Figure~\ref{fig:clevr-baseline}.
+The graph shows the degree of communicative success (solid line, left y-axis), the degree of conventionality (dashed line, left y-axis) and the average linguistic inventory size (dashdotted line, right y-axis) as a function of the number of communicative interactions that took place and averaged over a sliding window of 5K interactions.
+Communicative success rises to about 96\% after 50K interactions, and continues to grow to 99.81\% over the course of the 1M interactions that take place.
+The degree of conventionality roughly follows the same dynamics as the degree of communicative success, although the growth is much slower.
+After 1M interactions, the degree of conventionality has reached 93.30\%.
 The average linguistic inventory size shows the typical `overshoot pattern' that is found in many language emergence experiments \citep{vaneecke2022language}.
-Indeed, many words emerge during the initial phase of the experiment, as the individual agents are constantly faced with the need to invent.
-Then, as a result of the rewarding and punishing of words during the alignment phase of each game, the population converges towards a smaller set of words.
-The graph shows that the peak linguistic inventory size lies around 90 words, while an average of just over 50 words is reached after 1,000,000 games.
-Note that these numbers are not the same as those reported for the test set in Table \ref{tab:baselines}.
-Indeed, words that are too specific to adequately describe previously unseen entities are never used by the agents at test time, reducing the number of words in `active use'.
-The same dynamics as those shown in Figure \ref{fig:clevr-baseline} for CLEVR also materialise in the WINE and CREDIT experiments, but could not be included graphically due to space limitations.
+Many words emerge during the initial phase of the experiment, as the individual agents are constantly faced with the need to invent.
+Then, as a result of the rewarding and punishing of words, the population converges on a smaller inventory size.
+The graph shows that the peak linguistic inventory size lies around 90 words, while an average of 48.42 words is reached after 1M interactions.